 I’ve heard that the food in China is underwhelming, so I have to thank Disney Food Blog for suggesting the curry chicken pocket from The Joy of Tea stand.
 The pastry on the outside was flaky and the chicken on the inside was flavorful and meaty.
 A perfect savory snack after the cannoli and chocolate covered caramel.

 Epcot’s Norway has kind of been taken over by Frozen-mania and I think that’s a shame.
 I’m sure it drives more traffic, but a lot of the Norwegian goods in the stores have been replaced by Frozen stuff and the line for the Frozen Ever After ride takes up a lot of space.
 But the Norway pavilion still has some seriously yummy baked goods, a (Frozen themed) museum, and charming architecture, so it’s far from a total loss.

-Norway’s museum is currently dedicated to the ways in which traditional Norwegian culture inspired Frozen.
+Norway’s museum was dedicated to the ways in which traditional Norwegian culture inspired Frozen.
 I did like seeing how much Anna’s clothes looked like the real Norwegian traditional dress.
 They are known in Norwegian as bunad.